 By late 2002, I was seriously researching medium format camera options, but I had the opportunity to see images that were being produced with Canon's original 1Ds and decided that fixed-back medium format cameras--at least non-specialty varieties like 617 panoramic formats--probably wouldn't be a good investment.
 It appeared to me that high quality digital SLRs were already here and would continue to improve with time.

 In early 2006, I upgraded the D100 by purchasing the D200.
 In late 2008, I moved up to the full-frame D700.
 Finally, in July of 2012, I took possession of the 36 MP D800E.
-As of this writing (May, 2018) I use a pair of D800Es.
-My primary lens lineup includes the Nikkor 14-24/2.8; the Nikkor 24-70/2.8; the Nikkor 80-400 G VR and the Nikkor 200mm Micro.
-In November, 2017 I added a Sigma 24-35/2 to my lens.
-I ordinarily carry both camera bodies and four) (or all five) lenses when in the field.
+Finally, in the spring of 2021, after 2 1/2 years of hemming and hawing, I moved to a mirrorless system, based on the Nikon Z7ii.
+I have two Z7ii camera bodies, and 24-70/4 and 14-30/4 Z-mount lenses.
+For longer reach, I use my F-mount Nikkor 80-400 G VR lens.
+I also still own, and sometimes use (with the adapter) the Nikkor 200mm Micro and a Sigma 24-35/2.
+I ordinarily carry both camera bodies and the first three mentioned lenses when in the field.
 I also have access to a Sigma 70-200/2.8 and a Sigma 300mm/2.8, with 1.4 and 2X teleconverters, but don't routinely carry either Sigma telephoto lens.
 My gear is hauled around in one of a pair of Tamrac Extreme photo backpacks that I possess.
-I own a Gitzo 2228 carbon fiber tripod--which is used for all landscape and close-up photographs and most wildlife images--and use a Kirk BH-3 ballhead with a Manfrotto 438 leveling head to assist with taking panoramic images.
+I own a Gitzo 2228 carbon fiber tripod--which is used for all landscape and close-up photographs and most wildlife images--and use a Kirk BH-3 ballhead with an Acratech leveling head to assist with taking panoramic images.